-There’s a lot of interest around texting for business, especially 2-way texting and SMS text campaigns.
+There’s a lot of interest around texting for business, especially 2-way texting, SMS text campaigns, and pay by text.
 And for a good reason, in recent surveys, people tend to react much more quickly to text messages than emails.
 98% of people open text messages before the end of the day, and only 4% have unopened text messages.
 With 92% of Americans able to receive text messages, and 91% report always having their smartphone nearby, it’s time to fit texting into your customer communications strategy.

-The Broadcast capability of our Managed CPaaS, the Compass Automation Platform, is a powerful tool for SMS text campaigns.
+The Outbound Campaigns capability of our Managed CPaaS, is a powerful tool for SMS text campaigns.
 But as they say, “with great power comes great responsibility,” you need to be mindful of several factors.
 No matter what tool you’re using for 2-way texting and outbound campaigns, there are some simple rules of etiquette you should follow as best practices.
 Here are our rules:

 We get asked if emojis are appropriate within text messages from businesses.
 The short answer is, it depends.
 No one wants to see an emoji in a text notification that a payment is due or from a financial institution.
 Think of the context and limit the number of emojis you use.
 Consider them as accents to convey emotion (they’re called “EMOjis” for a reason) and highlight special offers or fun event announcements.
 Use common sense; no one wants their recipients to be confused by too much flair.